-10. When the operations of the company or an operational unit thereof contract or expand materially in size, or in connection with a transfer of business, merger, incorporation or a comparable organisational change of a material nature, the size of the shop steward organisation is brought to correspond to the changed size and structure of the company or its operational unit, in accordance with the principles of this agreement.
+10. When the operations of the company or an operational unit thereof shrink or expand materially in size, or in connection with a transfer of business, merger, incorporation or a comparable organisational change of a material nature, the size of the shop steward organisation is brought to correspond, through negotiation, to the changed size and structure of the company or its operational unit, in accordance with the principles of this agreement.

-Section 3 Election and notifications of shop steward
+Section 3 Election of a shop steward and notifications